Chambers Bay Academy

 - Customer parking

 Hours of Operation: 9 am – 45 min before dusk.
 Subject to change without notice.
 Please call Golf Shop for daily update, (253) 460-4653 x5.

 Who We Are

-We believe that proper communication, correct equipment, physical fitness, and structured practice are as important as sound swing fundamentals when taking any game to the next level.
+We believe that proper communication, correct equipment, physical fitness, and structured practice is all as important as sound swing fundamentals, when taking any game to the next level.

-The award-winning PGA Instructors at Chambers Bay Academy avoid applying blanket methods of teaching to their students.
-They recognize the unique nature of each person’s swing and adjust their curriculum to fit accordingly.
-This approach has made the Academy a leader amongst golf coaching throughout the world.
-Meet our PGA Professional teaching staff below.
+The award-winning PGA instructors at Chambers Bay Academy avoid blanket methods when it comes to teaching their students.
+They recognize the unique nature of each person’s swing, and adjust their curriculum to fit accordingly.
+This approach has made the Academy a leader in coaching throughout the world.
+Meet our PGA Professional teaching staff below:

 Ryan Young, PGA

 PGA Certified Professional

 The First Tee Level 3 Coach